ArnoBost/Calculator-for-iOS/README.md

 * new **golden background image** for the main calculator view.
 * new **1/x button** delivers functionality to calculate reversal numbers.
 * enhanced **error handling** by displaying a smiley in the history label, when an operand was missed by the last operation (instead of the formerly "0" in this situation).
+* major feature: **support for device rotation** is added including a new view for landscape mode, done by major improvements in Storyboard and CalculatorView.m.

 ## Features for Assignment 1 (RPN-Calculator)